pilif/sacy/README.markdown

 There are other solutions for this around, but sacy has a few really unique
 features:

-* **Transformations**: Sacy can transform less, sass and scss files for you without making you remember to run deployment scripts or keeping an additional daemon running that recompiles stuff.
+* **Transformations**: Sacy can transform less, sass, scss and coffee script files for you without making you remember to run deployment scripts or keeping an additional daemon running that recompiles stuff.

 * **Fallback**: If at any time there is an issue in generating the cached copy, sacy will not alter the existing link tags.
 Sure: More requests will be sent to